Introduction

 LOCATION

 as a specific type.
-This is useful if the location string is ambiguous.
-For example,intelli-shell export --gist 12345
+This is useful if the location string is ambiguous (e.g.,12345

 --filter <REGEX>

-Exports only the commands whose command string or description matches the provided regular expression.
-This is a powerful way to export specific subsets of your library.
+Exports only the commands whose content or description matches the provided regular expression.

 -